Decaded/CSV-Chaos-Tamer/README.md

 npm test
 ```

-Start the dark web interface with:
+Optionally, start the web interface with:

 ```bash
 npm run web
 ```

-The web interface accepts CSV and Markdown uploads, writes converted JSON files to a temporary job folder, and can store the prepared databases in `NyaDB/` using `@decaded/nyadb`.
+The web interface accepts CSV and Markdown uploads and writes prepared databases to `NyaDB/` using [@decaded/nyadb](https://github.com/Decaded/NyaDB).

 ---